yuenm18/ooxml-viewer-vscode/README.md

 ### Get diff when OOXML documents are edited from outside, e.g. in Microsoft Word, Libre Office Writer, Microsoft Excel, Libre Office Calc, etc.

-When a document opened by the OOXML Viewer is edited from an outside program, changed parts are marked with a yellow asterisk, deleted parts are marked with a red asterisk, and new parts are marked with a green asterisk.
+When a document opened by the OOXML Viewer is edited from an external program, changed parts are marked with a yellow asterisk, deleted parts are marked with a red asterisk, and new parts are marked with a green asterisk.

 To view a diff with the previous version of an OOXML part, right click on the part in the OOXML Viewer menu and click "Compare with Previous".

+#### Diff adding text to a docx file

 ![Getting the diff of an OOXML Part](images/getting-diff.gif)

----
+#### Diff adding a slide to a docx file

 ![Getting the diff of an OOXML Part](images/getting-diff-add.gif)

----
+#### Diff removing a slide from a pptx file

 ![Getting the diff of an OOXML Part](images/getting-diff-delete.gif)

+## Release Notes

 Please see the [Change Log](CHANGELOG.md)